-Section 6.1 - Measuring (ON TRIAL CHANGES - JUNE, 2017)
+Section 6.1 - Measuring

-- (a) At the discretion of the team, height dogs may be measured by the measuring Judge and a second official (Judge, AFA Representative or an experienced official appointed by the accredited AFA Representative) during times designated by the host club. - (b) If the judge determines that a team is not jumping at the correct height in a round robin format, the team shall forfeit all heats run at the improper jump height.
-In the case of an elimination format, the team shall be excused from the competition. - (c) The judge may, at any time, conduct the first measure of a dog at a competition. - (d) Once the dog is measured, the Judge is under no obligation to remeasure the same dog in the same competition (except in some cases when the dog's height is challenged refer Section 6.4 below) - (e) If a dog is re-measured for a second time in a competition and the measuring Judge determines that the first measure was incorrect, a mistake has been made the team shall in no way not be penalised for heats completed in accordance with the first measure.
-However, the team will be required to jump the proper height second measure height for any remaining heats run with that dog as the height dog. - (f) Measurements are to be open to public observation, but interference to the process is not permitted, including any distraction to the dog in the measuring judge's opinion.
-Photographing or video recording of the measure shall be at the measuring judge's discretion. - (g) Only one (1) handler per dog shall be allowed in the measuring area. - (h) Aggression during measurement will not be tolerated and Section 9.3 (Aggressive Dogs) will be observed. - (i) A team's height dog deemed to be "NOT MEASURABLE" by the measuring Judge may be excused from competition.

-(i)-Height measurements are to be recorded and signed by the measuring Judge on the official timesheet.
-A dogs height that has been measured and recorded by any judge shall be the dog's official jump height for that competition, regardless of which ring the dog may run ib, subject to 6.4 below.
+- (a) At the discretion of the Team, Height Dogs may be measured by an officiating Judge during times designated by the host Club. - (b) An officiating Judge may, at any time, conduct the first measure of a dog at a race meeting. - (c) Once the dog is measured, the Judge is under no obligation to remeasure the same dog in the same race meeting (except after an Australian Record run or in some cases when the dog's height is challenged refer Section 6.4 below) - (d) If a dog is measured for a second time in a race meeting and the measuring Judge determines that the first measure was incorrect, the Team shall not be penalised for heats completed in accordance with the first measure.
+However, the Team will be required to jump the second measure height for any remaining heats run with that dog as the height dog. - (e) Measurements are to be open to public observation, but interference to the process is not permitted, including any distraction to the dog in the measuring judge's opinion.
+Photographing or video recording of the measure shall be at the measuring judge's discretion. - (f) Only one (1) handler per dog shall be allowed in the measuring area. - (g) Aggression during measurement will not be tolerated and Section 9.3 (Aggressive Dogs) will be observed. - (h) Jump height determinations are to be recorded and signed by the measuring Judge on the official timesheet.
+A dog's jump height that has been determined and recorded by any officiating judge shall be the dog's official Jump Height for that race meeting, regardless of which ring the dog may run in, subject to 6.4 below. - (i) The measuring area will be determined by the measuring Judge - (j) A dog's Jump Height will be measured by using an Approved Measuring Device (see Figure 6.1C) on both ulnas (see Figure 6.1A).
+The measurements must be taken by setting the dog's front legs in two 90-degree angles and measuring from the wrist to the point of the elbow (see figure 6.1B).
+The measuring Judge must support the forearm (ulna) to the surface of the device and slide the mechanism towards the elbow.
+The mechanism must then be secured in place and removed from the leg.
+The Judge must then determine the dog's Jump Height by reading from the scale on the Approved Measuring Device.
+If the readings for the dog's ulnas are different, the dog's Jump Height will be the lower of the readings.